signalfx/lambda-python/README.rst

 You can use this document to add a SignalFx wrapper to your AWS Lambda for Python.

-The SignalFx Python Lambda Wrapper wraps around an AWS Lambda Python function handler, which will allow metrics and traces to be sent to SignalFx.
+The SignalFx Python Lambda Wrapper wraps around an AWS Lambda Python function handler, which allows metrics and traces to be sent to SignalFx.

-At a high-level, to add a SignalFx python lambda wrapper, you can either package it yourself or you can use a Lambda layer containing the wrapper, and then attach the layer to a Lambda function.
+At a high-level, to add a SignalFx python lambda wrapper, you can package the code yourself or use a Lambda layer containing the wrapper and then attach the layer to a Lambda function.

 To learn more about Lambda Layers, please visit the AWS documentation site and see [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).